AlexandrPoddubsky/php-async/README.txt

 <?php

 /**
- * Simply encapsulate doing something in a child process asynchronously.
+ * This function simply encapsulate starting a child process asynchronously.
  *
  * But let's put a bit on top of it.
 Before we take off to create a child
  * process, let's check if the results of $cmd are not available in cache.
 If